eelab-dev/EEcircuit/models.md

 # Transistor Models

-The following transistor models are available in EEsim for use.
+The following transistor models are available in EEcircuit for use.
 Please see the reference link for detail of each models.

 ### Usage Example: